 - Where applicable, on the basis of your consent (for example, enrolment in voluntary programs or benefits at your direction), from which you may subsequently withdraw at any time by contacting our HR team, without affecting the lawfulness of processing based on consent before its withdrawal.

-We will only use your personal data for the purposes for which it was collected, unless we reasonably consider that we need it for another purpose that is compatible with the original purpose and there is a legal basis for the further processing and where we have provided notice to you.
+We will use your personal data only for the purposes for which it was collected, unless we reasonably consider that we need it for another purpose that is compatible with the original purpose and there is a legal basis for the further processing and where we have provided notice to you.